-The downside of this sometimes might be that you can’t be too sure how much the possibility of the compatibility of you two has been thought out, besides the fact that you’re both single.
-However, if you’re single, and ready to mingle, don’t be scared to ask your friends to set you up!
+The downside of Korean dating through this method is that you can’t be too sure how much the possibility of the compatibility of you two has been thought out, besides the fact that you’re both single.
+However, if you’re single and ready to mingle, don’t be scared to ask your friends to set you up!
 Even if it amounts to nothing, it’ll still be fun to experience in your life.
 Perhaps you will meet Korean singles or new friends and have another familiar face to say hi to when you’re out on the town.

 Who foots the bill?

 Although the times are changing, and especially the younger, school-going folks in their early twenties tend to split the bill, at least at the restaurant, it is often still the unspoken custom that the man should pay on the first date, and perhaps on the next few that follow.
-In some instances, especially on the first date, the man might pay for the whole lot of it, while on others he’ll pay for the first round, the girl the next, and so on.
-As you get to know each other better and become an official item, the paying should even itself out.
+In some instances, especially on the first date, the man might pay for the whole lot of it, while on others, he’ll pay for the first round, the girl the next, and so on.
+As you get to know each other better and become an official boyfriend and girlfriend, the paying should even itself out.

 How affectionate can we be in public?